-With their legendary nocturnal behavior, a preference for remote habitats, changing migratory patterns, and swift flight speeds, birds of prey are particularly difficult to identify and track.
-Hawks and Owls of Eastern North Americadepicts the subtle differences and rich diversity among these magnificent birds.
+With their legendary nocturnal behaviour, a preference for remote habitats, changing migratory patterns, and swift flight speeds, birds of prey are particularly difficult to identify and track.
+Hawks and Owls of Eastern North America depicts the subtle differences and rich diversity among these magnificent birds.
 Precise identification notes and more than 200 crisp, clean photographs aid in quick and accurate classifications of a variety of raptors.

 The book profiles 39 species among the New World vultures, osprey, kites, eagles, hawks and allies, falcons, owls and vagrants.

 Descriptions are concisely organized and show sexual dimorphism, seasonal and immature plumage, and distinctive markings.

 - Photographs show the birds in their natural environments through the seasons.